|There is no participants.|

 - Any disputes must be brought up to a Tournament Administrator as soon as possible.

 - The tournament format will be decided according to the amount of participating teams.

 - Seeding is at the discretion of the tournament administrators.
 Each player must provide their in-game rank and Riot ID when locking in their registration.

 - When a match ends, one member of each team has to report to the Tournament Administrator the match outcome.
 Following confirmation, your next match will be displayed on the tournament’s platform.

-- Each round of BO3 must be played one after the other.
-No break will be allowed between the rounds.
+- Each round of a Bo3 must be played one after the other.
+A maximum of 10 minutes break is allowed (e.g. bathroom).